Feliciaratau/alx-system_engineering-devops/0x01-shell_permissions/README.md

 the script sets the mode of the file hello the same as olleh's mode. the file hello and olleh  will be in the working directory
 11-directories_permissions
 the script adds execute permission to all subdirectories of the current directory for the owner, the group ownder and all other users.
+12-directory_permissions
+creates a directory called my_dir with permissions 751 in the working directory